-Most of us think that our opinions are what really matter.
-We tend to ignore others’ point of views.
+Most of us think that our opinions really matter.

-We spend hours proving our opinions are right, others are wrong.
+We spend hours (probably days) proving we’re right, others are wrong.

 Because yes, our opinions are the best.
 Our opinions are the only way.
-Our opinions matter.
+Our opinions must be followed.

 Here’s the sad truth though:

 Most of our opinions are totally irrelevant to reality.

 Reality doesn’t care whether we understand the new government system.
 Reality doesn’t care whether we think it’s important to go to college or not.